ashleyo/Documents/BankAcccountBrief.md

 ### Extension

 Read [this article](https://www.thoughtworks.com/insights/blog/composition-vs-inheritance-how-choose).
 Write down all the questions it raises in your mind.
 (There should be a lot!
 This is advanced material  written for an experienced audience).
 Discuss these questions with your colleagues and then with your tutor.

+#### Further Research
+The approach that has been adopted here is probably quite crude.
+There are some [Design Patterns](http://www.dofactory.com/net/design-patterns) that would be usueful to consider, for instance the Decorator pattern.
+You might consider a design that takes a basic account (Props Type, AccountHolder,AccountNumber, Balance; Methods Deposit, Withdraw) and then *decorates* it with additional features such as extra account holders, overdraft limits, interest payment triggers, and so forth.

 > Written with [StackEdit](https://stackedit.io/).